 Support from day one

-Our trainees receive a comprehensive induction programme when they start their place with us.
-You will spend four days per week in school, working alongside outstanding teachers, and one day per week at university.
+Our trainees receive a comprehensive induction programme when they start their placement with us.
+You will spend four days of the week in school, working alongside outstanding teachers, and one day per week at university.
 We also offer: